Posted on Leave a comment

 The Yardbirds: Jeff Beck, Jimmy Page and Eric Clapton were leading this group, one that gave garage rock a perfect start, before they became household names.
 Working off of the Chicago blues, as the Stones loved, the Yardbirds combined it with a raucous, experimental feel, much because of the prowess and talent of the lead guitar players and the harmonica talent of singer Keith Relf.
 “Heart Full of Soul,”Shapes of Things,” and particularly “For Your Love” stood out because they had a raw intensity that no one else was really trying at the time.
 Relf later founded the prog rock band Renaissance with his sister Jane.

-Herman’s Hermits: Another band that prided themselves in light pop songs, Peter Noone led Herman’s Hermits.
-“I’m Henry The Eighth,” “There’s A Kind of Hush,” and “I’m Into Something Good” have staying power because they don’t take themselves too seriously.
+Herman’s Hermits: A band that prided themselves in light pop songs, Peter Noone led Herman’s Hermits.
+“I’m Henry The Eighth,” “There’s A Kind of Hush,” and “I’m Into Something Good” had staying power because they don’t take themselves too seriously.
 The hit song “No Milk Today” is a prime example of this.
 The arrangements are lovely, but their best track is the stripped down “Listen People,” based on a descending chord progression, that is utterly beautiful.

 The Hollies: Before Graham Nash teamed with David Crosby and Stephen Stills to form the supergroup Crosby, Stills, Nash, he took part in a group that became big on covers and light pop songs.
 The result was one of the most accessible bands of their time.
 Being able to churn out hits like “Bus Stop”, “I’m Alive” and “Look Out Any Window,” the Hollies would hit their peak just at the end of what is referred to as the British Invasion, but still earned their names among the greats.
 Other great songs that came from Graham Nash’s pen were: “Carrie Ann”, “He Ain’t Heavy, He’s my Brother”, and his parting gift to the Hollies “On a Carousel”.